FemiEmmanuel/python-hotel-reservation-gui/README.md

 - Python 3.8+
 - MySQL 8.0+

-## Installation
+## Setup Instructions

+1. Ensure you have Python and MySQL installed on your system.
-1. Clone the repository: git clone https://github.com/FemiEmmanuel/python-hotel-reservation-gui.git, cd python-hotel-reservation-gui
+2. Clone the repository: git clone https://github.com/FemiEmmanuel/python-hotel-reservation-gui.git, cd python-hotel-reservation-gui
-2. Create a virtual environment: python -m venv venv.
-To activate run: source venv/bin/activate  # On Windows use venv\Scripts\activate
+3. Create a virtual environment: python -m venv venv.
+To activate run: venv/bin/activate  # On Windows use  venv\Scripts\activate
-3. Install required packages: pip install -r requirements.txt
+4. Install required packages: pip install -r requirements.txt
-4. Set up the MySQL database: update the database configuration in `config.ini`
+5. Set up the MySQL database: Create a `config.ini` file in the project root directory with your database credentials
+6. Run the database initialization script: python database.py

 ## Usage